mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_fsm.md

 1. A set of outputs: e.g., `speechSynthesisAction = 'Can you see yourself working online?'`
 1. A transition function that takes a state, variable, and input and returns a state, variable, and output.

+We make state names verbs since the FSM emits outputs that trigger actions on entering a state.
 If you are familiar with FSMs, the FSM we are using is a [mealy machine](https://en.wikipedia.org/wiki/Mealy_machine) extended with the variables.
 Like a mealy machine, it has the following constraints: